mana121/SolvationStructure/README.md

 This project used [LAMMPS](https://lammps.org/#gsc.tab=0), version 23 Jun 2022.

-Sorry for the excessive commits in README.md; I was dealing with the unsaved changes bug.
-I resolved it by switching to another browser.
+Sorry for the excessive commits in README.md; I was dealing with the **unsaved changes bug**.
+I resolved it by switching to another browser 😅.